openhab/openhab-android/README.md

 You are ready to contribute!

+Before producing any amount of code please have a look at [contribution guidelines](https://github.com/openhab/openhab.android/blob/master/CONTRIBUTING.md)

 ## Trademark Disclaimer

 Product names, logos, brands and other trademarks referred to within the openHAB website are the